FSS/PPS 03.21 - Payroll Overpayments Resulting in Claims and Restitution

 FSS/PPS No. 03.21

 Sr. Reviewer: Director, Payroll and Tax Compliance

-It is the policy of the university to comply with the state of Texas regulations for the collection of excess payments of compensation, by following the proper due process.
+Texas State University will comply with state of Texas regulations for the collection of excess payments of compensation.

-– specifically includes base salary or hourly wages, additional assignment pay, longevity, or hazardous duty pay, benefit replacement pay, or any other pay which the employee was not entitled to receiving.
+Compensation – specifically includes base salary or hourly wages, additional assignment pay, longevity, hazardous duty pay, benefit replacement pay, or any other pay which the employee was not entitled to.

-The responsible department should prepare an employee termination Personnel Change Request (PCR) upon the submittal of an employee resignation document or supervisor termination where the right to work at the University has been severed or no longer valid.
+Responsible departments must prepare an employee termination Personnel Change Request (PCR) upon the submittal of an employee resignation document or supervisor termination where the right to work at the university has been severed or no longer valid.

-When a PCR is not prepared in a timely manner, it may result in an overpayment to an employee for the current payroll period and subsequent periods.
+PCRs must be prepared in a timely manner, as failing to do so may result in an overpayment to an employee for the current payroll period and subsequent periods.
 This can apply to student, hourly, staff or faculty employees.

-Upon notification by the responsible department to the Payroll and Tax Compliance office or upon the processing of subsequent payrolls, a payroll claim for overpayment in SAP may be created which reduces the departmental payroll expense and creates an entry in the Accounts Receivable-Payroll Claims account for the University.
+Upon notification by the responsible department to the Payroll and Tax Compliance Office or upon the processing of subsequent payrolls, a payroll claim for overpayment in SAP may be created that reduces the departmental payroll expense and creates an entry in the Accounts Receivable-Payroll Claims account for the university.

-The collection process will begin with the 1st billing being prepared and sent to the terminated employee, followed by a 2nd and 3rd notice, each 30 days or so apart.
+The collection process will begin with the first billing being prepared and sent to the terminated employee, followed by a second and third notice, each 30 days or so apart.

-When a claim balance exists for a former employee who attempts to withdraw the employee portion of their TRS deductions, the TRS Termination Certification will not be completed by the University until the balance is paid.
+When a claim balance exists for a former employee who attempts to withdraw the employee portion of their Texas Teacher Retirement System (TRS) deductions, the TRS termination certification will not be completed by the university until the balance is paid.